eskoruppa/PolyMC/README.md

 ```

-The executable can be found in
+After compiling the executable can be found at
 ```console
 ./bin/Release/PolyMC
 ```